Translating mainframe binary data types (like COMP), and typical data type conversions like these:

 - create custom detail, delta, and summary reports

-Use SortCL to convert a fixed-length EBCDIC file to a CSV, ASCII, or XML file, while sorting, for example.
-This consolidated processing saves design steps and run times when offloading and pre-sorting data sets for relational database loads on Unix or Windows servers.
+Use SortCL to convert a fixed-length EBCDIC file to a CSV, ASCII, or XML file, while sorting, and change big endian data to little endian.
+Such consolidated processing saves design steps and run times when offloading and pre-sorting data for relational DB loads.

-Contact IRI to discuss your particular requirements.
-It is also possible to provide a customized data-type conversion or comparison routine for special data forms.
+Contact IRI to discuss your use case.
+It is also possible to provide a customized data type conversion or comparison routine for special data forms.